LawrenceKarasek/VideoPlayer/README.md

 ### Unit tests

 App.js, VideoPlayer and VideoControls are unit tested to verify they are properly loaded.
-The objective of unit testing is to reflect actual user interacting as accurately as possible.
+The objective of unit testing is to reflect user interaction as realistically as possible.
 To that end, the react testing library is used for App and VideoPlayer to render the document, initiate user events and assert the results are correct.
 Also, shallow rendering is used with the react test renderer to verify the app loaded is correct.

+### Conclusion

+I hope this is helpful for those learning how to use web hooks effectively.
+I welcome your feedback to improve this article, All the Best!